Quantile Transfer for Reliable Operating Point Selection in Visual Place Recognition: Introduction

 \section{Introduction}

-Visual Place Recognition (VPR) enables mobile robots to localise in GNSS-denied environments by recognising previously visited locations and supporting loop closure in Visual Simultaneous Localization And Mapping (V-SLAM) frameworks \cite{Zhang2021VisualPerspective,Masone2021ARecognition,Yin2025GeneralAutonomy,ijcai2021p603,schubert2023visual}.
+Visual Place Recognition (VPR) enables mobile robots to localize in GNSS-denied environments by recognizing previously visited locations and supporting loop closure in Visual Simultaneous Localization and Mapping (V-SLAM) frameworks \cite{Zhang2021VisualPerspective,Masone2021ARecognition,Yin2025GeneralAutonomy,ijcai2021p603,schubert2023visual}.
 VPR is typically formulated as an image retrieval problem: descriptors are extracted from query and database images, and their similarity, commonly measured via cosine similarity, determines potential matches.

 A key decision is whether to accept or reject a retrieved image as a place match.
-If the similarity exceeds a threshold, the system accepts the match (a true positive if correct, or a false positive otherwise); if it falls below, the match is rejected (a true negative if correct, or a false negative otherwise).
-The threshold thus controls the precision–recall trade-off: raising it reduces false positives but sacrifices recall, while lowering it admits more true matches but increases false positives.
-Safety-critical applications, where a single false positive can sometimes be catastrophic, particularly require high-precision regimes \cite{cadena2017past, nashed2020brief, schubert2023visual}.
+If the similarity exceeds a matching threshold (MT), the system accepts the match (a true positive if correct, or a false positive otherwise); if it falls below, the match is rejected (a true negative if correct, or a false negative otherwise).
+The threshold thus controls the precision--recall trade-off: raising it reduces false positives but sacrifices recall, while lowering it admits more true matches but increases false positives.

-To achieve a desired high precision operating point, threshold selection is often performed manually \textit{offline} by plotting precision–recall curves against ground-truth correspondences \cite{schubert2021makes}.
-The resulting threshold is then statically applied, where a dynamic threshold might provide more means to adapt to online changes in viewpoint, appearance, or perceptual aliasing.
-In this paper, we address this gap by proposing a method that automatically and dynamically selects the operating point of a VPR system given a user-defined precision requirement.
-More specifically, during deployment, the system searches within the calibration set for images with similar similarity vectors to the current query image, and takes the median of the quantiles of the matching thresholds associated with those similar calibration similarity vectors.
+Applications are widespread: while robust optimization in visual SLAM can handle some false positive loop closures, an excessive number can inundate the optimizer, compromising its online operation.
+Similarly, in visual localization, geometric verification is computationally expensive and cannot be applied to all candidates.
+Controlling false positives at the VPR retrieval stage therefore directly reduces the number of candidates forwarded to such expensive geometric processing, which is infeasible to apply exhaustively at scale.

-Our key contributions are: \begin{enumerate}[noitemsep,topsep=0pt] \item A quantile-based threshold transfer method that automatically selects VPR operating points from minimal calibration data to maximise recall under user-specified precision constraints.
+To achieve a high-precision operating point, such as 100\% precision, threshold selection is often performed manually \emph{offline} by plotting precision–recall curves against ground truth correspondences~\cite{schubert2021makes}.
+The resulting threshold is then statically applied at deployment time.
+However, dynamically estimating the MT could adapt to changes in viewpoint, appearance, or perceptual aliasing.